hawkticehurst/sliderr/README.md

 ## Hardware ⚙️

-Currently, the components for a one axis slider has been sourced and assembled.
+Currently, the components for a one axis slider has been sourced and assembled. *More detailed hardware list to come.*

 - Arduino Uno
 - CNC Shield